ksc1728/project-management-website/README.md

 1. Sign up for a new account or log in with existing credentials
 2. Create a new project
 3. Add tasks to your projects
-4. Use the Kanban board to drag and drop tasks between different stages
-5. Edit or delete projects and tasks as needed
+4. Edit or delete projects and tasks as needed

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## License

-This project is licensed under the ISC License.